Cold Water Safety Children and Youth Educator Program

 - AMSEA Course Descriptions and Registration Information

 The program is still operating today throughout Alaska, as well as in other areas in the United States.
 Project staff have estimated that at least 33 states have a cold water environment where the Surviving Outdoor Adventures curriculum would be applicable.
-The curriculum is available for purchase on the AMSEA website; however, educators can participate in a workshop or complete the on-line class in order to borrow training materials and equipment.
+The curriculum is available for purchase on the AMSEA website; however, educators can participate in a workshop in order to borrow training materials and equipment.

 Children and youth

 Wellness, health promotion, and disease prevention